 ‘Well…based on this information I received…’ Claire began.
 ‘And considering the number of people in Brooklyn I will need to interview and the other inquiries I will have to make, I was thinking of staying for two nights while I sort it all out.’

 ‘Most of the people I have to interview will insist on the meetings being confidential and private…so I was thinking if I had a hotel suite, or a room with an office, so I can conduct the interviews in private, in my room…What do you think…?
 I’ve already checked online.
 The Marriot in Downtown Brooklyn has rooms that would be suitable…and the rates are quite reasonable.’

-Lucy thought for a moment.
-Her eyes dropped down to the travel request.
-Lucy’s firm gaze lifted back to Claire.
+Lucy's eyes dropped to the travel request.
+Her firm gaze lifted to Claire.
 ‘OK…Do it.
 Make it happen, but keep me updated,’ Lucy said then quickly scribbled her authorizing signature on the travel request.
-She then picked up the document and held it out to Claire.
+She then handed it back to Claire.